alljoyn/extras-webdocs/docs/learn/core/standard-core.md

 AllJoyn framework code also runs and is tested and validated on commonly available versions of the Microsoft Windows operating system including Windows XP, Windows 7, Windows RT, and Windows 8.
+Windows 10 offers native support for AllJoyn including a stand-alone router node NT service.
 Additionally, the AllJoyn framework code runs on Apple operating systems iOS and OS X, on embedded operating systems such as OpenWRT, and works with the Unity game development ecosystem.

 ### Language independence